 Most of the very old buildings of Mousehole were destroyed when the Spanish (led by Carlos de Amesquita) invaded perhaps as a distraction after hearing whispers that Francis Drake planned to move on Panama and as retribution for the sinking of The Spanish Armada.

 Look out for the part Tudor survivor, Keigwin House, that still stands with a plaque set in the wall commemorating Squire Keigwin who fell defending his home.
 Investigation have pointed to a few other early buildings that may have survived that savage night when Mousehole burned.

 A force of 400 Spanish made landfall on a beach to the west of Mousehole and it is said that they sighted on the tower of Paul church before forging into the village.
-Mousehole was then one of the two then major harbours on Mounts bay and the intention was to set up a base there as a future bargaining point.
+Mousehole was then one of the two major harbours on Mounts bay – the intention was to set up a base there as a future bargaining point.